ryjen/libcoda-db/README.md

 a sqlite, mysql and postgres wrapper / active record (ish) implementation

 While this library I think is pretty awesome, use in production at your own risk.
-Still doing quite a bit of testing, refactoring and new features (2016/02/20).
+Still under testing and refactoring (2016/02/20).

 Pull requests are welcomed...